 The NRPy+/SENR software packages have implemented a new generalized approach for solving Einstein's equations of general relativity in singular coordinate systems (built upon the pioneering work of our colleagues: , ), with a goal of modeling black hole and neutron star binaries at about 1/100 the cost in memory of more traditional, AMR-based numerical relativity software.
 We aim to leverage this cost savings, as described in this presentation, to unlock the desktop computer as a core tool for gravitational wave astrophysics.

 (Interactive Jupyter notebooks generously hosted by mybinder).

-An at-a-glance summary of recent results from ongoing projects.
+An at-a-glance summary of recent progress from ongoing projects.

 Dec.
 22, 2017: Released first paper on NRPy+/SENR

 Recent results (prior to the black hole binary work) are summarized in our first paper.